Official Rules

 championships will go home with a single team and switch possession

-NESCAC championship (outdoor track and cross country) until
+EVERY NESCAC championship (outdoor track and cross country) until

 another beermile is held (each year?).